Mireille Levert

 Mireille Levert (born December 20, 1956) is a Canadian writer and illustrator of children's books, living in Quebec.

-She was born in Saint-Jean-sur-Richelieu and studied plastic arts at the Université du Québec à Montréal, graduating in 1979.
+Levert was born in Saint-Jean-sur-Richelieu and studied plastic arts at the Université du Québec à Montréal, graduating in 1979.
 She was a founding member of the Association des illustrateurs et illustratrices du Québec.
 Levert taught illustration at the Université du Québec à Montréal from 1997 to 2002.
 She lives and works in Montreal.

-She took part in the International Biennial of Children's Books in Barcelona.
+Levert took part in the International Biennial of Children's Books in Barcelona.